A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Full-rank computing

 \subsection{Choice of the parameters $m$ and $s$}

-Algorithm \ref{alg2.1} involves two important parameters, namely the degree $m$ of the polynomial $T_m^{(l)}(z)$ and the scaling parameter $s$, which should be chosen appropriately.
-Following the analysis made in \cite{AlMohy2009,Higham2005,AlMohy2011}, in an analogous way to the proof of Theorem 1 in \cite{Li2023}, we present a quasi-backward error analysis for Algorithm \ref{alg2.1}, which is utilized to choose suitable parameters $m$ and $s.$
+Algorithm \ref{alg2.1} involves two key parameters: the polynomial degree $m$ of the polynomial $T_{l,m}(z)$ and the scaling parameter $s$, both of which must be chosen appropriately.
+Following the backward error analysis developed in \cite{AlMohy2009,AlMohy2011,Higham2005}, we present a quasi-backward error analysis for Algorithm \ref{alg2.1}.
+This analysis serves as the theoretical basis for determining parameters $m$ and $s.$

 Define the Lyapunov operator set